Do you believe you are burning too much wood in your outdoor furnace? If so, let's talk about this for a minute.

 - A big culprit to burning too much wood is this: The wood has not been properly seasoned.
 If your wood is not properly seasoned, technically you are burning almost 40% of your wood pile just to burn off the moisture in your wood!
 Just because your wood was cut 1 year ago doesn't mean it's been properly seasoned; in other words, wood that's been cut for a long time does not equate to being dry enough to burn.
 The conditions have to be right.
 I have some wood at my shop that was cut 18-24 months ago and I split it last week and the moisture content of the wood is still 42%!
 Check out this blog post on BTU content of various species of firewood.

-For a gasification furnace like the Hawken GX series, your hardwood must be properly seasoned for at least 12-24 months in order to get it to the moisture level necessary for proper operation.
+For a gasification furnaces and high efficiency outdoor boilers, your hardwood must be properly seasoned for at least 12-24 months in order to get it to the moisture level necessary for proper operation.
 In other words, by Autumn each year, you should be seasoning your firewood for the winter burning season that begins one year from that time.

 - So what is the big deal about seasoned firewood?
 Why is it so important?
 Imagine your wood pile and think of the work and/or cost you incurred to purchase, haul, cut, split, stack, and cover that wood pile.
 Now imagine somebody coming in the middle of the night and stealing 40 percent of your wood pile.
 Not a nice thought.
 When you burn green unseasoned wood, you lose as much as 40 percent of the heating value in your wood to burn off the moisture in the wood.
 Where do those BTUs go?
 They exit your furnace in the form of steam, or create condensation in your furnace!
 But just think about the enormous waste!
 Personally, I don’t like the idea of wasting 40 percent of my wood pile, and all just because I didn't plan ahead.